arabellas-craft/arabellas-craft.github.io/free-tarot-spreads.md

       "acceptedAnswer": {
         "@type": "Answer",
         "text": "Sabbat spreads are timed to the wheel of the year — Samhain, Imbolc, Bealtaine, Lughnasadh, and the solstices and equinoxes.
 They focus on themes relevant to each season: reflection and ancestral connection at Samhain, new beginnings at Imbolc, and so on.
 The spreads in this collection are grounded in Irish and Celtic seasonal practice, not generic neo-Wiccan frameworks."
       }
+    },
+    {
+      "@type": "Question",
+      "name": "Do these spread layouts work with oracle cards?", "acceptedAnswer": {
+        "@type": "Answer",
+        "text": "Yes.
+Every spread in this collection works with oracle cards.
+The layouts are built around card position prompts — questions like 'What am I avoiding?' or 'What energy does this situation carry?' — so the reading works with any deck that can hold a question.
+The only difference from tarot is that oracle decks don't follow a fixed structure, so you're relying more on the imagery and your own interpretation rather than on established card meanings.
+That's often an advantage, not a limitation."
+      }
+    },
+    {
+      "@type": "Question",
+      "name": "How do I come up with tarot spread ideas?", "acceptedAnswer": {
+        "@type": "Answer",
+        "text": "Start with a specific question or situation, then break it into distinct angles.
+A decision spread might ask: what's driving me toward this option, what am I afraid of, what I'm not seeing clearly, and what outcome each path points toward.
+Each angle becomes a card position.
+The spreads in this collection are built exactly this way — if you want to design your own, take any spread here and look at how the positions relate to the central question.
+That structure is the template."
+      }
     }
   ]